The Remote Job Market in 2025

 Time Zone Considerations

 Many remote roles require overlap with a specific timezone.
-US companies typically want 4–5 hours of overlap with EST or PST.
-Be explicit about your available hours in your cover letter and profile.
-If you're in India applying for US companies, this means being available for calls in the IST evening (which is US morning) — and being comfortable with that schedule.
+US companies typically want four to five hours of overlap with EST or PST.
+Be explicit about your available hours in cover letter and profile.
+If you're in India applying to US companies, that means being on for the IST evening (US morning) — and being honest with yourself about whether you can sustain that schedule for two years.